Why Your Dealership’s Live Chat Team Needs Emotional Intelligence

 Emotional intelligence is the ability to absorb emotional cues and use it to guide behavior.
 It’s essentially the combination of personal and social competence, and it affects how well we interact with others.

-Your dealership’s website is the online equivalent of your showroom.
-Customers expect the SAME quality of service when they click to chat that they receive when walking onto your lot.
+Your dealership’s website is your digital showroom.
+Customers expect the SAME quality service via chat, text, and Messenger that they would receive when walking your lot.

-But what exactly makes an emotionally intelligent chat team?
+So, what exactly makes an emotionally-intelligent chat team?
 And how do you know whether your chat provider trains them to have a high emotional IQ?

-When shoppers click to chat, they’re expecting the representative to either have answers or a solution that will help them find the answers.
+When shoppers message your dealership, they’re expecting the representative to answer their questions.
 They DO NOT want to hear “I don’t know” or “that’s not my department.”

-Self-aware live chat representatives are confident in their conversational skills as well as their knowledge of your dealership.
-Your vendor should provide ongoing training to ensure chat reps give the kind of customer service that will get your dealership more sales.
+Self-aware online reps are confident in their conversational skills as well as their knowledge of your inventory.
+If you manage a team in-house, your staff should use language that reflects confidence, friendliness, and professionalism.
+If you outsource, your vendor should provide ongoing training to ensure chat reps give the kind of customer service that reflects your business and will get your dealership more sales.

-TEST IT: Investigate whether or not your provider is ensuring they have the best chat representatives for your dealership.
+TEST IT: Investigate whether or not your provider is ensuring they have the best chat reps for your dealership.
 Don’t be afraid to ask your chat provider:

 - What qualities or backgrounds they look for when hiring their chat representatives.
 Do they look for adaptability, creativity, or experience in customer service?

 - Do they provide any training to their chat reps?
-What kind of information do they collect from your dealership for the chat team to better understand who they are chatting for?
+What kind of information do they collect from your dealership to help the chat team best understand who they are representing?

-Also, don’t forget to look at your live chat transcripts — does the chat rep sound knowledgeable about your dealership?
-If in your transcripts the chat rep included details like service hours, vehicle specs, and even your dealership’s “why buy” statement, they’re doing it right.
+Also, don’t forget to look at your live chat transcripts.
+Does the chat rep sound knowledgeable about your dealership?
+If in your transcripts the chat rep included details like service hours, vehicle specs, and even your dealership’s “why buy” statement, odds are you’re getting a quality internet lead.

 Social awareness allows chat representatives to understand and respond accordingly to the emotions of the shoppers clicking to chat.
 By understanding your online customers, your live chat agents should then be able to relate to and engage with them.